 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Open Educational Resources at LCC: Finding Images and Videos
+Open Educational Resources at LCC: Finding OER: Adopt, Adapt, or Create

 Learn how to find and use OER materials in teaching and learning.

 In this pre-recorded session as part of the Open Education Global 2021 conference (#OEGlobal21), Monica Brown and Amy Song provide you with a brief overview of methods for finding and evaluating OER.
 Video is less than 14 minutes long.

 This rubric was developed by Center for Open Education.
 The Open Education Network is based in the Center for Open Education in the University of Minnesota’s College of Education and Human Development.